+Note: the acronym FOSS designate a Free Open Source Software.
+This financial quality does not imply any change compared to what is described in the present chapters

+A Commercial Of-The Shelf designates a component manufactured in large series and not for a particular project.
+Basically it's the same as an OSS but the source code is the property of the editor and is not published on the internet.

 OSS Selection

 Obviously, not all software solutions are referenced in this inventory, that is why, in any cases, it is necessary to evaluate the suitability of open-source integration technology by assessing it against several criteria.